 - Patient tracking: in monitoring patient movement and health analysis.

-- Geriatric care: in tracking Senior citizens which is a large market for IoT, medical devices.
+- Geriatric care: in tracking senior citizens which is a large market for IoT and medical devices.

-According to a recent study by Gartner, about 30% of smart wearables will be unobtrusive to the eye by 2017.
-It is predicted that the revenue from smart wearables will increase to around $22.9 billion by 2020.
+It is predicted that the revenue from smart wearables will increase to around $22.9 billion by the end of 2020.
 Experts from P&S Market research expect that the Internet of Things industry will grow at a compound annual growth rate (CAGR) of 37.6% between 2015 and 2020.

-Imagine a wearable used for preventive health analysis.
-The term wearable in health parlance should not be restricted to just fitness tracking devices worn in the wrist that are used to monitor personal health.
+Imagine a wearable is used for preventive health analysis.
+The term wearable in health parlance should not be restricted to just fitness tracking devices worn in the wrist that is used to monitor personal health.

-By far, the term wearables term should go beyond tracking of physical activities.
+The term wearables should go beyond the tracking of physical activities.
 It could be used as a communication device or it could even be a device that interacts with other devices like an Apple watch.
 It could be a device in the body, on the body or near the body like a medical app that helps track personal health;

 Some of the leading medical apps that are already disrupting the healthcare market are: